-Thick, hazardous smoke from wildfires to continue to smother West Coast
+Hazardous smoke from wildfires continues to smother West Coast

-The Oregon Department of Enviornmental Quality has extended an air quality advisory through noon on Thursday, as several cities in the state reached their highest-ever recorded Air Quality Index ratings during the past week.
-The state already has seen a significant increase in emergency room visits due to smoke-related respiratory conditions.
+The Oregon Department of Environmental Quality has extended an air-quality advisory through noon Thursday, as several cities in the state reached their highest-ever-recorded air-quality index ratings during the past week.
+The state already has seen a significant increase in emergency room visits for smoke-related respiratory conditions.

-Sarah Present, a deputy tri-county health officer for the Portland metro region, warned residents in a video message on Tuesday that they should stay in their homes.
+Sarah Present, a deputy tri-county health officer for the Portland metro region, warned residents in a video message on Tuesday that they should stay indoors.

 “This air can worsen asthma or COPD,” she said.
 “It can lead to heart attacks, irregular heart rhythms and even death.”